YuukiX/browserBlog/items/item4.md

 <h3>My angle</h3>

 <p>Throughout the whole yearbook process, the most important skill I’ve participated and improved on was teamwork and collaboration.
 Working together was most necessary since we all were working towards the same goal, creating the best yearbook we can.
 Based on our skills, we divided up the work and communicated throughout the whole process.
 “By listening to each other's responses, people get a variety of ideas they did not think about for themselves” (Gilbert, Tozer, & Westoby, 2017).
 Not only did we communicate with our yearbook members but also our teachers and representatives from the Herff Jones Company.
-By collaborating with one another we were able to strengthen each other's skills and successfully publish our 2018-2019 yearbook.
+By collaborating with one another we were able to strengthen each other's skills and successfully publish our 2018-2019 yearbook.</p>

+<br></br>
 <strong>References</strong>

-Gibert, A., Tozer, W. C. & Westoby, M. (2017).
+<p>Gibert, A., Tozer, W. C. & Westoby, M. (2017).
 Teamwork, Soft Skills, and Research Training.
 Trends in Ecology & Evolution, 32: 2: 81-84. https://doi.org/10.1016/j.tree.2016.11.004.</p>
+<br></br>